bellevuewa/chatbot-multilingual/README.md

 # Introduction
-Chatbot with multilingual support for COVID-19 related questions.
+Chatbot with multilingual support for COVID-19 related questions by City of Bellevue, WA.

 # Getting Started
 There are three major pieces.